jkbennemann/laravel-api-documentation/README.md

    - Smart handling of relative class references

 With PHP 8 attributes it is possible to add additional information to the routes which will enhance the generated documentation.
-These attributes are defined by the package and can be used for Controller methods, Request classes and Response classes.
+These attributes are defined by the package and can be used for Controller methods (traditional controllers), Controller classes (invokable controllers), Request classes and Response classes.

 In addition to that we will also include the authentication middleware of a route if it is defined in the route and add it to the OpenAPI file for each route.